 Suspicious Cosmetic Fixes

-In addition to keeping an eye out for big repairs when looking for signs of a bad property in Council Bluffs or Omaha, you also need to be on the lookout for suspicious cosmetic fixes.
+In addition to keeping an eye out for big repairs when looking for signs of a bad property in Omaha or Omaha, you also need to be on the lookout for suspicious cosmetic fixes.
 These are usually easy, inexpensive things are done to cover up larger, more severe problems – in order to push through a sale.

 One of the worst offenders here is walls painted to cover up water damage and mold.
 Also, beware of new siding in just a few places.
 It may be there to cover up water damage beneath, which can also extend to the framing, the bones of the house.